 - Hispanic or Latino.
 A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-The term "Spanish origin" can be used in addition to "Hispanic" or "Latino." - Not Hispanic or Latino.
+The term "Spanish origin" can be used in addition to "Hispanic" or "Latino." - o Not Hispanic or Latino.
 A person not of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race. - American Indian or Alaska Native.
 A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment. - Asian.
-A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand and Vietnam. - Black or African American.
+A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand and Vietnam. - O Black or African American.
 A person having origins in any of the black racial groups of Africa.
-Terms such as "Haitian" or "Negro" can be used in addition to "Black" or "African American." - Native Hawaiian or Other Pacific Islander.
+Terms such as "Haitian" or "Negro" can be used in addition to "Black" or "African American." - o Native Hawaiian or Other Pacific Islander.
 A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - White.
 A person having origins in any of the original peoples of Europe, the Middle East or North Africa.

 AGENCY: Big Brothers Big Sisters of Central California

 PROJECT NAME: High School Bigs Program

+MISCELLANEOUS PROJECT COSTS:

+Administrative Costs (not to exceed 10% of total grant)

 Supplies \$9,000

 Postage \$300

 Consultant Services

 Maintenance/ Repair

 Publications/ Printing \$200

 Transportation/ Travel Required for Business \$500

 Rent (portion allocated to this program)

 Equipment Rental

 Insurance

 Utilities

 Telephone

 Other Expenses (specify)

+CIP REQUESTS ONLY:

-Lead-based paint assessment/ abatement Construction/ Renovation Consultant/ Professional Services Construction Management Other Expenses (specify)
+Lead-based paint assessment/ abatement

+Construction/ Renovation

+Consultant/ Professional Services

+Construction Management

+Other Expenses (specify)

+410.000

-TOTAL CDBG PROJECT BUDGET
+TOTAL CDBG PROJECT BUDGET \$10,000

-What was done to receive public input/participation?
+- 1. What was done to receive public input/participation?
 Please provide details.
 What were the outcomes?
-Include documentation of support for the proposal such as meeting minutes, letters and petitions.
-Attached please find a letter from Veronica, a parent whose children have been in the program for a number of warr.
-Veronica, a menut partner and is accult.

-program for a number of years.
-Veronica embodies a parent-partner and is equally committed to helping her children achieve success in life.

-- Note complaints that have been received, etc. BBBSCC is not aware of any complaints made against the agency. - Evidence of collaboration with other agencies within the community.
+Include documentation of support for the proposal such as meeting minutes, letters and petitions. - Attached please find a letter from Veronica, a parent whose children have been in the program for a number of years.
+Veronica embodies a parent-partner and is equally committed to helping her children achieve success in life. - Note complaints that have been received, etc. BBBSCC is not aware of any complaints made against the agency. - 3.
+Evidence of collaboration with other agencies within the community.

 BBBSCC works closely with Madera Co.
 Department of Social Services (DSS), Madera Co.
 Probation, Madera Co.
 Food Bank and Madera County Community Corrections Partnership (CCP), in addition to service groups such as: Madera Rotary, Madera Sunrise Rotary, Tobacco Coalition, Community Action Partnership of Madera Co.